sashahafner/BMP-kinetics-paper-2022/README.md

 # BMP-kinetics-paper-2022
-Data, analysis, and manuscript for the 2022 paper evaluating kinetic data from BMP tests
+Public repository with data, analysis, and manuscript for the 2022 paper evaluating kinetic data from BMP tests.

+# Directory structure